Keith Holman: Referee and coach

 When his playing days were over Holman turned to refereeing.
 In a 1971 game between Queensland and New South Wales, Holman sent off three players.
 Holman controlled the 1971 Grand Final and went on to referee the Tests of New Zealand's tour of Australia in 1972.
 He was a consistent first grade referee in 155 games from 1965 up to 1974.

 He coached Port Kembla in 1975 and 1976 and then had a final year active year in rugby league in 1977 when he coached his beloved Wests to victory in the 1977 Amco Cup, although the team underwent extreme criticism at the time for inept performances in the premiership competition.
 In their last three premiership games whilst winning the AMCO Cup, Wests would score only 14 points and concede 136, whilst their seven wins was a five-win decline on the average of their three preceding seasons under Don Parish.
 Holman announced he was retiring on the final Saturday, when the Magpies would be annihilated 4–49 by eventual premier St. George.

 Accolades

-He had the rare honour of being made a life member of Western Suburbs while still playing.
+He was made a life member of Western Suburbs while still playing.

 Keith Holman was awarded Life Membership of the New South Wales Rugby League in 1983.

 He was later selected in the Wests Tigers Team of the Century and the Western Suburbs Magpies Team of the Century.
 In 2003 he was admitted into the Australian Rugby League Hall of Fame.

 In 2007 Holman was selected by a panel of experts at halfback in an Australian 'Team of the 50s'.